Una (Sava): Sources

-The source of the Una river is located near the Croatian town of Donja Suvaja and consists of multiple smaller springs.
+The source of the Una river is located near the Croatian village of Donja Suvaja and consists of multiple smaller springs.
 The largest spring by discharge is a large karst spring at an elevation of 396 m above sea level, called Vrelo Une, and is considered to be the main spring of the river.
 The water, originating from great depths, forms a round, calm, bluish green lake, thirty meters by fifteen meters in size, surrounded by forests and steep cliffs of the Lička Plješevica and Stražbenica mountain ranges.
 The Una river, flowing out of the spring, forms its first travertine cascade roughly 20 meters downstream and another large waterfall 3 – 4 meters in height roughly 100 meters downstream.
 The spring itself was explored and mapped up to a depth of 248 meters, which makes it the deepest explored spring in the Dinaric karst region and the fifth deepest in the world.
 Due to their unique aesthetic, ecological, geomorphological and hydrological value, the spring and the surrounding region, totaling an area of 163 ha, were declared a natural monument in 1968.

 The karst aquifer of the Una is located mostly in the territory of Croatia.
 The aquifer itself takes up a large area from Korana in the northwest to Velika Popina in the southeast.
 It encompasses the mountainous areas of the Lička Plješevica, Čemernica and Mala Kapela mountains, and the Koreničko, Bijelopolje, Krbavsko and Lapačko polje karst fields.
 All aforementioned karst fields are directly connected to spring of the river itself, and other nearby springs (Klokot, Vedro Polje, Dobrenica, Ostrovica).

 The discharge of the spring varies from a minimal 0.076 m3/s recorded in 1987 to a maximal 98.1 m3/s recorded in 2009, with the average discharge being 7.21 m3/s.
 The spring seems to have a limited outflow capacity, potentially caused by limited dimensions of the karst outflow channel, water retention in the karst, water flowing under pressure and water overflowing into other watersheds.
 The total amount of water that flows out of the spring yearly ranges between 105e6 m3 and 350e6 m3.
 The temperature of the water varies in relatively narrow margins of 8 to 11 C with an average of 9.5 C, which also leads to the conclusion that the surfacing water spends a large amount of time in the karst underground.
 The average, minimal and maximal monthly and yearly discharges seemed to have increased in recent times, contrary to a trend of decreasing discharges from other springs in the nearby regions believed to be caused by global warming.